tresh2005/HTMLresume/README.md

 Netlify
 Vercel

-Example Deployment on GitHub Pages
+Example Deployment on GitHub Pages:

 Push the project to a GitHub repository.
 Go to Settings > Pages in your repository.